 Mixing representation and abstract expression, always with an eye on the rich past, her mixed media paintings and digital collages demonstrate what has been called “a refined classical and modern sensibility that meet in an ethereal, spiritual universe of her own creation.”
-She has begun to develop a strong following on both sides of the Atlantic, with critically acclaimed exhibits most recently at the Saint Stephen’s Gallery, Rome, the Galleria Exedra, Rome, and the Rome Open Studio.
+She has begun to develop a strong following on both sides of the Atlantic, with critically acclaimed exhibits.

-Founder of Rome Design Agency, she has led art and conceptual graphic design projects for Bulgari Hotels, NBC TV’s Montel Williams Show, NOKIA Worldwide, the United Nations, the National Football League, and several bestsellers and other projects for Simon & Schuster and Conde Nast.
-She has designed several art books including retrospectives on Orientalism in Western Art and Masterpieces of Italian Futurism.
-Called “the designer’s designer” by House Beautiful magazine, she has expanded into the production of fine art while serving as editor of the 65–year-old quarterly Italian Journal, featuring the essays and thinking of some of the most important living writers, artists and thought leaders, in its pages.
+Founder her eponymous design studio, she has led digital design projects for many international clients, including Bulgari Hotels, The Vatican, NBC TV’s Montel Williams Show, the United Nations; she has designed several bestsellers and other projects for Simon & Schuster and Condé Nast.
+Her art book designs include retrospectives on Orientalism in Western Art and Masterpieces of Italian Futurism.
+Called “the designer’s designer” by House Beautiful magazine, she has expanded into fine art.

 In 2020, she launched a signature line of art-as-objects, entitled Clù, expressions of beauty on unusual functional pieces.

 Claudia received her B.A. in Art and Art History from Mount Holyoke College, which named her the Country Delegate in Italy to their European Council.
 She lives in Rome’s Prati neighborhood with her husband, photographer Mauro Benedetti, and their son, Ludovico Benedetti.
 Follow Claudia on Instagram for her latest news.